imixs/imixs-office-workflow/src/site/markdown/forms/parts.md

 # Form Input Parts

-Within a Imixs-Office-Workflow [Form Definition](index.html) you can define different type of input parts within a `imixs-form-section`:
+Within a [Form Definition](index.html) you can define different type of input parts within a `imixs-form-section`:

 ```xml
 <imixs-form-section label="Controlling">